Snowsight Cloud

 • We recommend that you reach out to Snowflake support and request that users are not allowed to change their own passwords.
 Otherwise, once a user logs in to Snowflake via StrongDM, they may change their password and retain access to Snowflake even after their access is revoked in StrongDM.

-Get StrongDM’s IdP Metadata
+Get StrongDM’s IdP metadata

 StrongDM’s IdP metadata is required for creating an integration account with Snowsight.